California Attorney General sues Trump Administration over restarting oil production in Santa Barbara County

 Operating without those permits may pose a financial risk to ExxonMobil which still retains the permits.

-Your News Channel has reached out to the Pipeline and Hazardous Materials Safety Administration as well as Sable Offshore and there respective responses will be added to this article when they are received.
+Your News Channel has reached out to Sable Offshore about Friday's lawsuit and other outstanding regulatory hurdles and its response will be added to this article when it is received.